 We aim to identify and recruit young talent through the Academy's extensive scouting network.
 This means that if one of our staff identifies a talented player, the boy (via the parent/carer) will be invited to attend one of the Development Centres on a trial basis in order to assess him.

-The Development Centres are within one hour's travel of the Club.
-Each Centre is staffed by FA qualified coaches and the sessions last between 1 and1 and a half hoursin the evening during the week.
+Development Centres are within one hour's travel of the Club.
+Each Centre is staffed by FA qualified coaches and the sessions last between one and one and a half hours in the evening during the week.
 Boys need to wear suitable clothing and footwear.
 Attendance is strictly by invitation only for players and their parents/carers.

 We have been made aware of email scams that claim to be recruiting and/or offering trials for Tottenham Hotspur.